Mid North Forests - Future Strategy

 - the extent that Proposals can add to the environmental, cultural, heritage and community values associated with the Mid North Forests.

-Proposals will also be considered to see how they:
+Proposals were also considered to see how they:

 - address fire risk